-(In)transitivity in L2 and heritage Brazilian Portuguese
+(In)transitivity and (dis)agreement in L2 Brazilian Portuguese

 The acquisition of relative pronouns in Spanish and English

 The distribution of relative pronouns in restrictive relative clauses in English and Spanish exhibits unique asymmetries with respect to the role of the [+/-human] feature corresponding to the subject or object of the relative clause.
-This project seeks to examine the role of cross-linguistic influence in the acquisition of this distribution in Spanish/English bilinguals.
+This bi-directional project seeks to examine the role of cross-linguistic influence in the acquisition of this distribution in Spanish/English bilinguals.

 Lexical semantics and the acquisition of Spanish psych verbs